(612) 808-0252

 Q: Will I have to wear a singlet?

 A: No. You’re welcome to wear a singlet if you want, but it’s not required.
 Wear something you feel comfortable lifting in.
-Our requirements are that you wear closed toe shoes and tall socks to cover your shins.
+Our requirements are that you wear closed toe shoes and tall socks (or leggings) to cover your shins.
 Otherwise, go wild: costumes and event-themed attire is encouraged.

 Q: What is considered a successful lift?